By Chainika Thakar

 Now, the calculation of the median will be:

-As there are 7 items, the median is (7+1)/2 item, which makes it the 4th item.
+As there are 7 items, the median is (7+1)/2 items, which makes it the 4th item.
 The 4th item in the ascending order is INR 75,000.

 As you can see, INR 75,000 is a good representation of the data set, so this will be an ideal one.

 In the financial world, where market prices vary time and again, the mean may not be able to represent the large values appropriately.
 Here, it was possible that the mean value would have not been able to represent the large data set.
+So, one needs to use the median to find the one value that represents the entire data set appropriately.

 =Median(B2:B6)

-Here, to get the moving average (median) of the industry in this particular time period, we have used the formula =Median(B2: B6).
-This formula gives the command to the excel to compute the median and as we input the same, we get the result 100.
+In the case of Median, in the image above, we have stock prices of different companies belonging to a particular industry over a period of time (can be days, months, or years).
+Here, to get the moving average (median) of the industry in this particular period, we have used the formula =Median(B2: B6).
+This formula gives the command to Excel to compute the median and as we input the same, we get the result 100.

-The python code here will be:
+The Python code here will be:

-The Output is: 100
+The Output is: 174.22782135009766

 Great!
 Now as you have got a fair idea about Mean and Median, let us move to another method now.